 TAC Treated Water does not remove healthy minerals

 Hard water is not a health problem.
-In fact, the National Research Council (National Academy of Sciences) states that hard drinking water generally contributes a small amount of total calcium and magnesium human dietary needs.
-They further state that in some instances, where dissolved calcium and magnesium are very high, water could be a major contributor to calcium and magnesium to the diet.
+In fact, the National Research Council (National Academy of Sciences) states that hard drinking water generally contributes a small amount of total calcium and magnesium to human dietary needs.
+They further state that in some instances, where dissolved calcium and magnesium are very high, water could be a major contributor to calcium and magnesium in the diet.
 Hard water is desirable for its mineral richness that benefits human health.

 This process of water conditioning results in the creation of what might be considered a “soft scale.”
 These microscopic crystals of scale (seed crystals), rapidly form in the treated water, not on the contact surfaces of the water system, and are carried downstream in colloidal suspension through the water system.